 With a passion for nature that is backed by the skill of a true artist, nature photographer Jason Leo Bantle brings you face to face with some of Canada's most awe-inspiring landscapes and intriguing wildlife at the All In The Wild Gallery.
 Each photograph captures the untouched beauty of the Canadian wilderness and its inhabitants, bringing to life a world that for most of us exists only in our dreams.
 Through the lens of his camera Bantle transports the casual observer through time and space to some of the country's most remote regions for a close encounter with the wild.
 Visit the gallery for a look at some of Bantle's most inspiring work.
 The gallery offers photographic prints, coffee table books and children's books for sale.

 Ride this safe, glass-enclosed gondola system to the top of Sulphur Mountain for unparalleled views of Banff and the Rocky Mountains.
 The eight-minute journey is a year-round attraction, and during the summer you can hike around the summit area.
 Marvel at the breathtaking and photo-worthy vistas from the observation deck, have a snack and visit the gift shop.
-Check the website as the hours of operation are subject to change without notice.
+Check the website as the hours of operation are subject to change without notice and vary seasonally.